davidm/lua-lib/README.txt

     Any formats are expanded at the time of the `require` call, not the construction of the `require` function.

-    The second form allows both prepending and appending and specifying template formats.
-All parameters are optional.
-If a string is passed to a parameter expecting an arrray, it is converted to an array of size 1.
-    [dir...] and { [dir...] } are shorthand for { before = { [dir...] }}.

 DESIGN NOTES

   '<dir>/?.lua' preceeds '<dir>/?/init.lua' as in luaconf.h.
 This in